bnussman/query-key/README.md

-# query-key
+# @bnussman/query-key

-A simple package to help you construct typesafe query keys for [`@tanstack/react-query`](https://tanstack.com/query).
+A simple package to help you construct typesafe query keys for [`@tanstack/react-query`](https://tanstack.com/query) 🔑

-This package is inspired by and is similar to [@lukemorales/query-key-factory](https://github.com/lukemorales/query-key-factory), but allows you to nest queries.
+This package is inspired by and is similar to [`@lukemorales/query-key-factory`](https://github.com/lukemorales/query-key-factory), but allows you to nest queries.

 ## 🚀 Main Features
 - Generates typesafe query keys based on an object's shape
 - Tightly couples queryKey and queryFn based on [this](https://twitter.com/TkDodo/status/1724082589068075450) reccomendation
 - Allows infinite nesting

+## Usage

 ```typescript
 const queries = getQueryKeys({